 You can make a selective call to a particular radio, known as an individual call, or a group of radios, known as a group call.

-You can make calls by using the Contact List or the Missed Calls List.
+You can make calls by using the Contact List, the Missed Calls List or Manual Dialling.

 Receiving a Selective Call

 When you receive a selective call, you will hear either,